vivo-archive/Tools/CTSAFedSearch/ReadMe.txt

 -------------

-The project hasn't been set up, so the buildpath etc. is probably wrong.
+The "singlefs.php" replaces the "fs.xml" with "singlefs.php?return=desc"

+Lines that should be changed.

+In ??_fs.php:
+    lines 26,27,28 are the school identifiers
+    line 31 is the description of the population

+In aggregatedsearch.php:
+    lines 63-147 = Wrapper page before results lines 245-305 = Wrapper page before results line 27 location of fsearchsites.xml

+aggsearch.php is geared towards being able to get its own wrapper.
+In aggsearch.php:
+    line 29 page to get the wrapper from line 32 div to place the results into ('#contents' is id='contents' , '.contents' is class='contents') line 35 location of fsearchsites.xml

-The aggregatedsearch.php uses fsearchsites.xml to get the location of the ??_fs.xml.
+The aggregatedsearch.php uses fsearchsites.xml to get the location of the "??_fs.php" or the "fs.xml" file.
 The folder "fs" has the current fs.xml files as seen from another box.
-The versions of the fs.xml with the php files are set to work from "localhost".
+The versions of the fs.xml with the php files are set to work from "localhost". the ??_fs.php file finds itself and returns the description.

 fs.php is geared to reurn the vivo site results in the desired xml.
 The ??_fs.xml sites point to the fs.php with the search data.

-the flow of information can be showen as :
+the flow of information can be shown as :

-aggregatedsearch.php --calls-->fsearchsites.xml --to find--> ??_fs.xml --to call--> fs.php?(proper values) --to get--> search data --displayed--> aggregated search page.
+Old process:aggregatedsearch.php --calls-->fsearchsites.xml --to find--> ??_fs.xml --to call--> fs.php?(proper values) --to get--> search data --displayed--> aggregated search page.

+New process :aggregatedsearch.php --calls-->fsearchsites.xml --to find--> ??_fs.php?return=desc --to call-->??_fs.php?return=xml&querytext=TERM --to get-->search data --displayed-->

 the other network sites will bet told where to find the ??_fs.xml which then calls fs.php to get them the xml they are looking for.